 - 1. Amending Classification 8059, Stores tile, to - a.
-Direct that the classification includes the sale of cabinets, including but not limited to kitchen or bathroom cabinets and, as appropriate, reassign operations currently assigned to Classification 8017(1), Stores retail, to Classification 8059.
+Direct that the classification includes the sale of cabinets, including but not limited to kitchen or bathroom cabinets and, as appropriate, reassign operations currently assigned to Classification 8017 to Classification 8059.

 - b.
-Direct that when building material sales exceed 10% of gross receipts, employees, other than store salespersons or cashiers, who are engaged in stocking, handling or delivering building materials are separately classified as 8232(2), Building Material Dealers; and when building material sales do not exceed 10% of gross receipts, these employees are included in Classification 8059. - 2.
+Direct that when building material sales exceed 10% of gross receipts, employees, other than store salespersons or cashiers, who are engaged in stocking, handling or delivering building materials are separately classified as 8232(2); and when building material sales do not exceed 10% of gross receipts, these employees are included in Classification 8059. - 2.
 Amending Classification 8232(2), Building Material Dealers, to - a.
-Direct that the classification includes the sale of stone material, stone slabs or fabricated stone products; and that the classification also includes the sale of countertops, including but not limited to granite, marble, limestone or other natural stone, quartz, engineered stone, laminate or solid surface countertops. - b.
-Direct that when, at a single location, the sale of store merchandise, including but not limited to tile, cabinets or hardware, electrical or plumbing supplies exceeds 25% of gross receipts, employees who sell, stock, handle or deliver store merchandise shall be separately classified to the applicable Stores Industry Group classification; cashiers who process sales of store merchandise in addition to building materials shall also be assigned to the applicable Stores Industry Group classification. - 3.
+Direct that the classification includes the sale of stone material, stone slabs or fabricated stone products, including but not limited to stone countertops. - b.
+Direct that when, at a single location, the sale of store merchandise, including but not limited to tile, cabinets or hardware, electrical or plumbing supplies exceeds 25% of gross receipts, employees who sell, stock, handle or deliver store merchandise shall be separately classified to the applicable Stores Industry Group classification; cashiers who process sales of store merchandise in addition to building material shall also be assigned to the applicable Stores Industry Group classification. - 3.
 Amending Classifications 8010, Stores hardware, electrical or plumbing supplies, 8232(1), Lumberyards, and 8232(2), Building Material Dealers, for consistency with the changes recommended to administer Classifications 8059 and 8232(2).